Ride Overview - Amazon River Ride

 In addition, a riverboat tour along the Amazon River is planned.
 The ghostly roar of howler monkeys, the remarkable variety of plant life, the kindliness of riverside villages and the awesome power of the river will provide an amazing adventure.
 Best time to visit May to June.
-The hottest driest months are September to November.
+The driest months are from September to November.

 Ride Itinerary - Amazon River Ride

 You will be transferred from the Belém/Val de Cans–Júlio Cezar Ribeiro International Airport to your Belem hotel.
 Depending on your arrival, you may have time to visit Mangal das Garça Reserve.
 The reserve is recognized nationally for bringing the public closer to the natural beauties of the Amazon, Mangal das Garças has several actions focused on tourism as well as on the environment.